 Present your business plan directly to any bank, credit union or caisse populaire.
 Your financial institution is responsible for making the decision to approve your loan.

-For more information, download the Canada Small Business Financing Program (CSBFP) PDF pamphlet.
+For more information, download the Canada Small Business Financing Program (CSBFP) pamphlet.

 Legal and regulatory